-Australian citizens and permanent residents planning to visit Canada often assume their criminal record won't cause problems — particularly if the conviction is "spent" under Australian state or territory legislation.
-This assumption is incorrect.
-Canada does not recognize Australia's spent conviction schemes (which vary by state).
-Your criminal history is assessed entirely under the Immigration and Refugee Protection Act (IRPA) and the Criminal Code of Canada.
-Furthermore, as a member of the Five Eyes intelligence alliance, Canada has access to Australian criminal records through law enforcement information sharing.
-This guide explains exactly how Australian convictions affect Canadian admissibility, what CBSA can see, and how to address it.
+Australian citizens and permanent residents planning to visit Canada often assume their criminal record won't cause problems, particularly if the conviction is "spent" under Australian state or territory legislation.
+This assumption is generally incorrect.
+Canada does not recognize Australia's spent conviction schemes (which vary by state and territory).
+Your criminal history is assessed under the Immigration and Refugee Protection Act (IRPA) and, by way of equivalency, the Criminal Code of Canada.
+Separately, Australia and Canada are both members of the Five Eyes alliance, and the two countries share criminal-record and law-enforcement information through established arrangements.
+This guide explains, in plain language, how Australian convictions are assessed for Canadian admissibility, what an officer may see, and the practical pathways available.
+It is educational only and not legal advice: for your individual situation, consult a licensed Canadian immigration lawyer or a CICC-regulated consultant.

 Australian Spent Convictions ≠ Cleared for Canada